This is the VirtualWire library.

 Does not use the Arduino UART.
 Messages are sent with a training preamble, message length and checksum.
 Messages are sent with 4-to-6 bit encoding for good DC balance, and a CRC checksum for message integrity.

-Why not just use a UART connected directly to the transmitter/receiver?
+But why not just use a UART connected directly to the transmitter/receiver?
 As discussed in the RFM documentation, ASK receivers require a burst of training pulses to synchronize the transmitter and receiver, and also requires good balance between 0s and 1s in the message stream in order to maintain the DC balance of the message.
 UARTs do not provide these.
 They work a bit with ASK wireless, but not as well as this code.

 This library provides classes for